Space Odyssey: The Video Game: Development

 The title was announced in October 2016, and Space Media Ventures hosted an All-Star Panel featuring Tyson, James Gunn, Kiki Wolfkill, Randy Pitchford and moderated by Chris Hardwick to launch the community build of the game during Electronic Entertainment Expo 2017.
 To help support development, the team started a Kickstarter crowdfunding campaign to raise $314,159 in mid-June 2017.
 It was also being crowdfunded on Indiegogo.

 In April 2020, it was announced that development on the project had been delayed owing to lack of funding.
-The apologies above also mension that the Kickstarter and Indiegogo funding "[...] was to introduce the vision for the game to the community and seed early development.".
+The apologies above also mention that the Kickstarter and Indiegogo funding "[...] was to introduce the vision for the game to the community and seed early development.".
 The post also mentions that the raised funding was not enough to develop the videogame even though the Kickstarter campaign had "Beta Tester & Full Game Download" as an option.

 On 2022, Ben Hason on his YouTube channel did a video adding comments from people who were in theory involved in the development.
 Cecil Kim (involved as an artist design) said in this interview that he was never in touch with Neil deGrasse Tyson himself on this project.
 Also said that the scope of the game did not seem to be properly defined at the time he was involved.
 He never talked again to Mark Murphy after the Kickstarter campaign was done.
 Similarly, the same happened with Big Red Button entertainment (the development team) who was not involved in Space Odyssey after the Kickstarter campaign ended.

-No new updates have been given since the Kickstarter last post on 2020.
+No new updates have been given since the last post on Kickstarter, which was posted in 2020.